jbmouret/matplotlib_for_papers/README.rst

 Introduction
 ============

-This repository contains the handout (and the source of the handout) for the tutorial "Creating publication-quality with Python and Matplotlib", given at the [Alife 2014 conference](http://blogs.cornell.edu/alife14nyc/).
+This repository contains the handout (and the source of the handout) for the tutorial "Creating publication-quality with Python and Matplotlib", given at the `Alife 2014 conference <http://blogs.cornell.edu/alife14nyc/>`.

 Contributions are welcomed: feel free to clone and send pull requests.